ElecAS

 Cable selection requires more than one check.
 The calculator verifies current-carrying capacity with correction factors, voltage drop, short-circuit thermal withstand and earth-fault loop impedance/disconnection time.
 It also verifies protection coordination per AS/NZS 3000 Cl.
 2.5.3.1 (Ib ≤ In ≤ Iz) and short-circuit breaking capacity at the device.
 Each check is reported with its own pass/fail pill in the result summary.

 Capacity is the cable’s tabulated rating after the four derating factors are applied (ambient temperature k1, grouping k2, soil thermal resistivity k3 and depth of burial k4).
-The thermal withstand uses the adiabatic equation I²t ≤ k²S² on both the active and the earth conductor with the Table 52 k-value matched to the resolved insulation.
-The earth-fault loop impedance check computes Zs using the Cl.
-B4.5 simplified resistance method Zs = Ze + ((Ra + Re) × L) / 1000 and verifies Zs ≤ U₀ / Ia for the disconnection time required by Cl.
+The thermal withstand uses the adiabatic equation I²t ≤ k²S² on both the active and the earth conductor with the Table 5.1 k-value matched to the resolved insulation, and the earth conductor is checked for a fault at both ends of the run.
+The earth-fault loop impedance check computes the full impedance loop Zs = Ze + √((R_loop·L)² + (X_loop·L)²) and verifies Zs ≤ U₀ / Ia for the disconnection time required by Cl.
 5.7.2.

 Voltage drop split across the path

 AS/NZS 3000:2018 Cl.
 3.6.2 limits the total drop from the point of supply to any load to 5% of nominal when the supply comes from the network — 11.5 V on a 230 V single-phase circuit and 20 V line-to-line on a 400 V three-phase circuit.
-Where the point of supply is at a consumer-owned on-site substation the limit becomes 7%.
+Where the point of supply is at a consumer-owned on-site substation, designers commonly allocate up to 7% — a design convention rather than a figure published in Cl.
+3.6.2.

 The total is a budget for the whole path.
 A conservative allocation that gives sensible headroom at the final outlet is roughly 1.0% on consumer mains, 1.5% to 2.0% on submains, and 2.0% to 2.5% on final subcircuits.
 The calculator’s Maximum Voltage Drop field is the per-segment limit you want this cable checked against.